 A second focus of my research is the function of the isolated RadD protein.
 RadD contains the conserved domains of a superfamily 2 helicase, although no helicase activity has been observed in vitro, and the protein directly interacts with SSB, a central organizer of DNA repair functions.
-A student will use atomic force microscopy (AFM) through the Analytical Instrumentation Facility on campus to directly visualize RadD and SSB binding to DNA substrates.
+A student will purify wildtype RadD and several mutants to explore the functions of various domains of the protein, including ATP hydrolysis and binding to DNA and SSB.

 Students involved in this research will contribute to the broad understanding of microbial metabolic pathways, particularly DNA repair, while refining their research and communication skills.